al1brn/geonodes/docs/demo_1.md

     height = 2.   # Height of the surface
 ```

-The variables can be used to standard python computing:
+The variables can be used for standard python computing:

 ```python
 # We need an angle of 30 degrees